 This year we have continued to improve the building to create better use of the limited space available, last year the Human Resources and Facilities Team moved into newly refurbished offices and we hope to continue moving staff into improved office space.
 The building has again been redecorated and we will continue to both modernise and refurbish as both the finance and opportunities arise.
-We have continued the planning process to build an extension either between the main building or a standalone unit that would provide accessible washrooms, personal care rooms along with training rooms and additional office space that subject to securing the finance we hope to get underway in early 2020.
+We have continued the planning process to build an extension either between the main building or a standalone unit that would provide accessible washrooms, personal care rooms along with training rooms and additional office space subject to finance we hope to complete in 2021.